-Figure 43.1: Main photo and inset show partly removed pin on sealed door handle.
+Figure 43.1: Partly removed pin on sealed door handle.

-However, these improvements alone will not prevent an attack on a container because, if given the time, situation and the tools, a criminal can remove virtually any seal or section of a container's door, so the extent to which a seal offers protection is only as good as the system into which it is introduced.
+However, these improvements alone will not prevent an attack on a container because, if given the time, the opportunity and the tools, a criminal can remove virtually any seal or section of a container's door.
+The extent to which a seal offers protection is dependent on the system into which it is introduced.